hapax/hapax.github.io/assets/chuzenji.md

 It is in between, or around, but never "here".
 Appropriately enough, on the day I arrived, Chuzenji was swaddled in a blanket of fog and almost invisible; the town that wasn't there.
-Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, if my Lonely Planet was to be trusted.
+I was on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, and Chuzenji was little more than a pitstop.
 But the mass of cloud had settled on the adjoining plateaus.
 I would see very little from the boardwalk, so I decided to explore the town instead.